The Geological Survey maintains an extensive collection of

 Please contact our staff either by phone: +353 (0)1294 1227 or email: gsi.corestore[AT]gsi.ie to arrange a visit.

 Access charge €100 (including first 20 boxes).
 Additional boxes €2 (per box).
 Additional daily charge of €50 per day after the first.

 Due to space constraints only 150 boxes can be viewed in a visit, more boxes can be viewed with a turnaround time of two days.
 There will be no additional access charge in these cases.

 Donated cores may be viewed by the donor within a period of two years after donation at a reduced access charge of €40.

 Special rates are available for research projects.

-A small collection of core is held at a site in Roscommon Town, the contents are available for download.
+A small collection of core is held at a site near Birr, the contents are available for download.